Chapter 2

 2. God's influence acting upon us to make us pure and morally strong.

-Question: Given this definition, how has God extended and extends His Grace to you and I?
+Question: Given this definition, how has God extended and extends His Grace to you and me?

-To find out let us go back and reread the following verses from the theme of this chapter … specifically, let us read from,
+To find out let us reread the following verses from the theme of this chapter … specifically, let us read from,

 Galatians 1:3-4